This text is translated into Russian by google automatic human level neural machine.

 It is assumed that the creation of a fish cluster in Primorye will allow easier access to domestic and foreign markets for fishing enterprises from other Far Eastern regions.
 Now, however, the position of the regional authorities can be described as cautious curiosity.

-"It would be nice to launch this project," said Sergei Ryabchenko, chairman of the Khabarovsk Territory's fisheries committee, in the Vesti program. - To see how realistic it will be and how much it will affect the price of products.
+“It would be nice to launch this project,” said Sergey Ryabchenko, chairman of the Khabarovsk Krai Fisheries Committee, in the Vesti program. - To see how realistic it will act and how much it will affect the price of products.